silver-chari0t/silverchariot/README.md

 - Sometimes making friends can be awkward for me, as I can rarely keep up a good convo.

 # **PONYTOWN ;;**
 - If my name has C+H in it, feel free to cuddle!
 But if it doesn't, please ask me instead unless my name says otherwise.
+(Or unless you're a friend)
 - I don't roleplay on Ponytown, really.
 Pleasse don't try to force me into a roleplay, I will ignore you.
 - Do not copy or take inspiration off my ponies without asking!
 - I don't like being cuddled with so many people, especially if I'm not close with you.